Transfer power to your generator safely and easily during power outages

 A generator transfer switch closes off the utility power line to your home’s electrical system during a power outage and opens a line to a generator, then reverses the process when grid power is restored.

-Many areas require a transfer switch to be installed by a licensed electrician.
+Tip: Many areas require a transfer switch to be installed by a licensed electrician.
 Be sure to check local electrical codes before installing one yourself.

 Pre-wired transfer switches come with all of the wiring you need to connect the switch to the main breaker panel.
-All you need to do is attach the conduit to the main box, pull the wires through the conduit and wire the circuits on the transfer switch to the breakers on the main panel representing the circuits you want to power with the generator.
+All you need to do is attach the conduit to the main box, pull the wires through the conduit, and wire the circuits on the transfer switch to the breakers on the main panel representing the circuits you want to power with the generator.

 An inlet box, mounted to an outside wall and hard-wired to a cord-connected transfer switch, keeps you from having to run the heavy-duty generator extension cord into the house to power the generator.